rakhimov/scram/README.rst

 such as the **fault tree generator** and **shorthand-to-XML** converter, can be found in the ``scripts`` directory.
 These tools do not need compilation or installation.

-The optional GUI front-end is built with Qt Creator and qmake.

 Windows